Don't pick & choose, big fish should be also caught: Court to

 He told the court that investigation was at a very crucial stage and Dhawan may flee from justice and divert the proceeds of crime if granted bail.

-"The ED has to recover entire proceeds of crime worth Rs 5,000 crore.
+"The ED has to recover entire proceeds of crime worth Rs 50 billion.
 Attachment of properties are taking place and the bail plea must be dismissed," Rana said.

 In the bail plea, Dhawan, arrested on November 1, has sought the relief saying he was not required for further investigation since the charge sheet has already been filed and no purpose would be served by keeping him in custody.